adrianmusante/docker-sonarqube/README.md

 | `SONARQUBE_DAEMON_GROUP_ID`       | SonarQube system group.                              | `1001`                                     |
 | `SONARQUBE_DEFAULT_DATABASE_HOST` | Default database server host.                        | `postgresql`                               |

 ### Persisting your application

 If you remove the container all your data will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

 For persistence you should mount a directory at the `/sonarqube` path.
 If the mounted directory is empty, it will be initialized on the first run.
 Additionally you should mount a volume for persistence of the PostgreSQL data.

-The above examples define the Docker volumes named `sonarqube_db` and `sonarqube`.
-The SonarQube&trade; application state will persist as long as volumes are not removed.

 To avoid inadvertent removal of volumes, you can [mount host directories as data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
 Alternatively you can make use of volume plugins to host the volume data.